Raghukashyap1143/OCI/OCI Documentation/Tempate/Templatedoc.md

 - **Cloud Resource Usage:** This feature helps the system in calculating the cost of a Virtual Machine or the total cost of all Cloud resources.
 You can select any option from the drop-down menu, but we recommend selecting Cloud Resource Usage.

-- **Code:** Use a code as an internal identifier; this code will also be concatenated in the name of the user Resource Group.
+- **Code:** Use a code as an internal identifier; this code will also be concatenated in the name of the user Compartment.
 As an example, if you use the code demolab, you'll be able to tell that the template is about a demo lab.
-The user's Resource Group will be named ODL-demolab-xxxxxx, where demolab is a lab code, ODL is the default prefix, and xxxxx is the CloudLabs-assigned user unique ID.
+The user's Compartment will be named ODL-demolab-xxxxxx, where demolab is a lab code, ODL is the default prefix, and xxxxx is the CloudLabs-assigned user unique ID.

-- Subscription Type: This option is only available if you go for **Microsoft Azure** cloud platform.
+- **Subscription Type:** This option is only available if you go for **Microsoft Azure** cloud platform.
 For  **Oracle Cloud Infrastructure, Amazon Web Services & Google Cloud Platform**, it will be taken care of automatically.

     CloudLabs provides only Dedicated Subscription for Oracle Cloud Infrastructure.